 Marsha is a partner in the Litigation and Dispute Resolution Department and she is also a partner in the firm's specialist Restructuring & Insolvency Group.
-She has wide experience in the area of general commercial litigation including financial services litigation, litigation involving directors and regulatory investigations.
-She also has acted for both creditors, insolvency practitioners and financial institutions in liquidations, receiverships and examinerships as well as advising and working on formal and informal restructurings and reorganisations.
+She has wide experience in the area of general commercial litigation including financial services litigation, litigation involving directors and regulatory investigations, in particular, in relation to Central Bank enforcement proceedings.
+She has acted for both creditors, insolvency practitioners and financial institutions in liquidations, schemes of arrangement, receiverships and examinerships and has considerable experience on loan sale transactions and associated work out and enforcement strategies.
+Marsha also has extensive experience advising on complex domestic and cross border formal and informal restructurings and reorganisations.

 Areas of Expertise

 Restructuring & Insolvency/Litigation & Dispute Resolution/Regulatory Risk & Investigations/Financial Services Litigation